GrayedFox/multidict/README.md

 Thank you for using this software.
 Please feel free to leave a bug report or feedback via the GitHub [issue tracker][13] or send me an email if you prefer (contact details below) :)

-## Contact Details

-For bug reports and feature requests use the GitHub issue tracker, to enquire about something else send an email to [che.fisher+mutidict@gmail.com][12]

  [0]: https://hunspell.github.io/
  [1]: https://src.chromium.org/viewvc/chrome/trunk/deps/third_party/hunspell_dictionaries/